alexdarke/picacard/README.md

 ```
 Usage: ./picacard arms
        ./picacard legs
-       ./picacard core
        ./picacard
 ```
 If no option is passed for workout type, workout type is randomly assigned.
+Core workouts are handled by the face cards.

 ![Alt text](inc/picacard.png)